eth-clients/holesky/SETUP.md

 - come up with a unique `CONFIG_NAME`, i.e., the name of our testnet
 - set TTD to `0` and the terminal hash to the genesis hash we previously extracted
 - set the minimum genesis time to the genesis time of the execution layer (or later)
-- set the fork versions to something custom to not conflict from mainnet, e.g., `0x00166111` for genesis, `0x01166111` for altair, and so on
+- set the fork versions to something custom to not conflict with mainnet, e.g., `0x00166111` for genesis, `0x01166111` for altair, and so on
 - set the deposit chain and network ID to the previously created execution-layer network and match the deposit contract address to the one in the genesis

 In addition to the `config.yaml` for the consensus layer, we also create auxiliary files for the deposit contract: